neondatabase/website/content/docs/guides/vercel.md

    Alternatively, you can remove the conflicting integration, assuming it is no longer required.
 This may be a previous Neon integration or another integration.
 Removing the integration removes the variables set by the integration.
    </Admonition>

-3. Try adding the Neon integration again.
+3. Try adding the integration again.
 See [Add the Neon Vercel Integration](#add-the-neon-vercel-integration).

 ### DATABASE_URL not set on first preview deployment